tsmatz/hmm-lds-em-algorithm/Readme.md

 **\- Estimate Sequential Data with Hidden States in Python \-**

-In this repository, I'll introduce you machine learning methods to analyze sequential data, Hidden Markov Models (HMM) and Linear Dynamical Systems (LDS).
+In this repository, I'll introduce you machine learning methods, **EM algorithm**, to analyze sequential data, Hidden Markov Models (HMM) and Linear Dynamical Systems (LDS).<br>
 These both models are mixture models, in which the choice of mixture component for each observation will depend on the choice of component for the previous observation.

-To make you have a clear picture for how it will be resolved, I'll give you mathematical descriptions, with clear examples in Python script.
+To make you have a clear picture, I'll give you mathematical descriptions, with clear examples in Python script.

 - [Hidden Markov Models (HMM)](01-hmm-em-algorithm.ipynb)
 - [Linear Dynamical Systems (LDS)](02-lds-em-algorithm.ipynb)